DavidMercier/NIMS/doc/getting_started.rst

    :scale: 40 %
    :align: center

-   *: Plot of the load-displacement curve after loading of data.*
+   *Plot of the load-displacement curve after loading of data.*

 * Choose and set (if needed) the indenter used to obtain (nano)indentation data.
 * Select the lowest and the highest depth values (optional).